Elections New Brunswick

 Nomination papers can be obtained from any Municipal Returning Office, or can be printed from the Elections NB website.

-Nomination papers must be completed and returned to the office of the Municipal Returning Officer for the school subdistrict where the person will be a candidate (not the local municipal or school offices) on or before the day fixed for the close of nominations.
+Nomination papers must be completed and returned to the office of the Municipal Returning Officer for the school subdistrict where the person will be a candidate (not local government or school offices) on or before the day fixed for the close of nominations.

 Nominations close at 2:00 p.m. on the Friday, the thirty-first day before polling day.
 If this day is on a holiday, nominations will close on the Thursday, the thirty-second day before polling day.